phetsims/natural-selection/doc/model.md

 ## Terminology

+* traits - characteristics or features that can be passed from one generation to another
 * gene - a message for a particular trait
 * alleles - the different variations of a genetic message
 * genotype - the total of all the genetic messages in an organism; the total blueprint for the organism